 As the subduction fault transitioned to the San Andreas strike slip fault, compression caused the accretionary wedge to rise, creating the California Coast Range that we see today.
 Evidence that the earth is continuing to move along the San Andreas fault can be seen at several points along State Highway 25 where the pavement has been cracked and laterally sheared.
 Highway 25 follows the San Andreas fault zone for most of the highway’s length.

 Serpentine is a general name for ultramafic (high magnesium and iron-containing) rocks including dunite, lherzolite, harzburgite, peridotite, and serpentinite.
 It can be readily identified by its shiny blue-green luster.
 Serpentine is a relatively rare rock type, created when oceanic mantle is emplaced on land, typically at fault zones near continental margins.
 Serpentine rock types are favorite locations to visit for geologists and rockhounds due to the diverse suite of minerals associated with them.
-Until July 2010 serpentine was the State Rock of California.
+In 1965 serpentine was named the State Rock of California.

 Serpentine of the Clear Creek Management Area (CCMA) is pervasively sheared and hydrothermally altered.
 It contains a wide variety of minerals, several of which were industrially mined including cinnabar, magnesite, chromite, and chrysotile asbestos.
 The New Idria mines complex (private land adjacent to the CCMA) was the second largest mercury mine in the U.S. and operated from about 1854 to 1972.
 The KCAC Mine was the last operating chrysotile asbestos mine in the U.S., having ceased operations in 2002.
 The Gem Mine (private land) is the only location for gem-grade benitoite in the world and one of the few known localities for neptunite.